IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-pipeline/demo-instructions.md

 The initial task in the pipeline is called the Git Clone Task.
 In a customer’s environment, we would never work on the production code repository.
 So we begin the pipeline by first cloning the code repository for the microservice we will be working on.

-The git-clone ClusterTask is responsible for pulling down code from a GitHub

-repository and storing in shared workspace storage.
-This task cannot be seen in the repo here because the git-clone code is included as part of the default Tekton ClusterTasks bundled with OpenShift Pipelines.
+The git-clone ClusterTask is responsible for pulling down code from a GitHub repository and storing in shared workspace storage.
+This task cannot be seen in the repository code because the git-clone code is included as part of the default Tekton ClusterTasks bundled with OpenShift Pipelines.

 ### Code Scan Task

 The next task in the pipeline is called the Code Scan Task.
 The purpose of this task is to scan the source code of the microservice and generate a Software Bill of Material with library, license and package information being used in the microservice.
 In Concert, we call this a Package SBOM (of type code-scan).
 This is the first task where we will be using the Concert toolkit to simplify the generation of the SBOM.
-(IBM Concert Toolkit v1.0.1 used)
+(IBM Concert Toolkit v1.0.1 is used)

-Line 15 is where we identify the toolkit and version we want to use for this task <!-- <typing action> -->
+**Line 15** Identify the toolkit and version we want to use for this task <!-- <typing action> -->

+**Line 21** Call the code-scan command in the toolkit. <br/>
-Line 21 is where the toolkit is being used with the code-scan command.
-The toolkit is provided as an image and as an end-user we do not have access to the source code.
-However, the code-scan command under the hood installs and uses an open source tool called cdxgen to scan the source code from the repo and produce a standard cycloneDX sbom file in json format.
-The pipeline stores this file in a results.output.path location accessible by Tekton.
+Reminder, the toolkit is provided as an image and as an end-user we do not have access to the source code.
+However, the code-scan command under the hood installs and uses an open source tool called cdxgen to scan the source code from the repo and produce a standard cycloneDX sbom file in json format. <br/>The pipeline stores this file in a results.output.path location accessible by Tekton.

-As mentioned earlier, certain task files will need to be customized and written by the customer according to their pipeline.
-So it’s important to note here that when working with a customer, the task file provided in this demo should not be used as-is in a customer’s Tekton pipeline environment.
-The code provided should be used only as a template or guide in helping the customer write their pipeline tasks, however certain variables, such as component name, output, and output path will be specific to a customer’s environment and need to be updated by the customer for use with their pipeline’s parameters.
+<inline-notification text="Note: when working with a customer, the task files provided in this demo should not be used as-is in a customer’s Tekton pipeline environment.
+The code provided should be used only as a template or guide in helping the customer write their pipeline tasks "></inline-notification>

 ### Kaniko-Build Task

-The next task in the pipeline is called the Kaniko Build task.
 This task is not Concert-specific, and every customer with a containerized application will have a similar build task already as part of their day-to-day setup.

 In our demo, a popular open source tool called Kaniko is used to build container images directly within a Kubernetes cluster, without requiring Docker to be installed on the nodes.
 Kaniko will read the Dockerfile and context, constructs the image, and then pushes it to a specified container registry, making it an essential step for automating container builds in CI/CD pipelines.

 ### Skopeo Copy Task

-The next task is called the Skopeo Copy task and it is another essential part of the pipeline and is not specific to IBM Concert.
+This task is also not specific to IBM Concert.
 It is used for copying container images between different container registries.
 Similar to Kaniko, Skopeo is an open-source tool that enables operations on container images without requiring a Docker daemon.
 In our demo, Skopeo will push our microservice’s image to our registry.

 ### Image Scan Task

-The next task in the pipeline is called the Image Scan Task.
 The purpose of this task is to scan the microservice and generate a SBOM with library, license and package information being used in the microservice.
-However, unlike the code-scan task we saw earlier, this task scans the image of the microservice which includes additional information such as operating system in Concert, we call this a Package SBOM (of type image-scan).
+This task scans the image of the microservice which includes additional information such as operating system in Concert, we call this a Package SBOM (of type image-scan).

-This is the second task where we will be using the Concert toolkit to simplify the generation of the SBOM.
-(IBM Concert Toolkit v1.0.1 used)

-Again, Line 15 is where we identify the toolkit and version we want to use for this task
+**Line 15** is where we identify the toolkit and version we want to use for this task

-Line 21 is where the toolkit is being used with the image-scan command.
+**Line 21** is where the toolkit is being used with the image-scan command.<br/>
  The toolkit is provided as an image and as an end-user we do not have access to the source code.
-However, the image-scan command under the hood installs and uses an open source tool called syft to scan the source code from the repo and produce a standard cycloneDX sbom file in json format.
+However, the image-scan command under the hood installs and uses an open source tool called syft to scan the source code from the repo and produce a standard cycloneDX sbom file in json format.<br/>
  The pipeline stores this file in a results.output.path location accessible by Tekton.

 ### CVE Scan Task

-The next task is the CVE scan task.
-IBM Concert accepts CVE scans that are run against container images only, so that’s why in our pipeline this task is performed right after the image is built in the previous steps.
-There are many CVE scanning tools on the market, in this demo our task will install and run an open source tool called Grype which will scan the image we built in our previous task for vulnerabilities and output a .csv file.
-The pipeline stores this file in a results.output.path location accessible by Tekton.
+IBM Concert accepts CVE scans that are run against container images only, therefore in our pipeline this task is performed right after the image is built in the previous steps.
+There are many CVE scanning tools on the market, in this demo our task will install and run an open source tool called Grype which will scan the image for vulnerabilities and output a .csv file.

-Currently IBM Concert ingests CVE scans in two formats: CSV and VDR.
+IBM Concert ingests CVE scans in two formats: CSV and VDR.
 In this demo, we will be using the CSV format.
 For the CSV format, the columns and headers must be formatted in a specific sequence for uploading to Concert.
 This sequence is provided as a template to the Grype scan command.
 This causes Grype to scan the image and then generate a CSV file in the correct Concert format.

 If a customer is using a different tool for their CVE scans, for example Trivvy or Twistlock, they can similarly provide this template as input to the tool to ensure the output is formatted correctly.